satrajit-chatterjee/text2splatter/README.md

-# 3D-MonoGS-SLAM
+# text2splatter
-Quadruped Planning using Monocular Gaussian Splatting 3D SLAM
+Text to 3D gaussian splatting using Stable Diffusion